Dhiya03/BudgetWise-mobile/UI_GUIDE.md

 ## 📊 Budget Tab

 This is the hub for creating, viewing, and managing all budgets.

+### Monthly Financial Plan
+- A summary card at the top of the tab that shows:
+    - **Total Monthly Income**: The user's total income for the current month.
+    - **Total Budgeted Expenses**: The sum of all monthly category budgets.
+    - **Potential Savings**: The difference between income and budgeted expenses.

 ### Monthly Budget Section
 -   **Category Dropdown**: Selects a monthly category to define a spending limit for.